-With a baby monitor, you can feel secure knowing that you can easily monitor baby while you wash cloth diapers or bask in a little me-time.
+With a baby monitor, you can feel secure knowing that you can easily keep an eye on baby while you wash cloth diapers or bask in a little me-time.
 But which is the best baby monitor?
 Do you need a video monitor or is an audio-only monitor okay?

 Best Baby Monitor